sourmash-bio/sourmash/doc/command-line.md

 signatures, rather than all the signatures in the database.

 ### `sourmash multigather` - do gather with many queries

+**Note:** As of 2025, we have a much faster implementation of `multigather` called `fastmultigather` available in [the branchwater plugin](https://github.com/sourmash-bio/sourmash_plugin_branchwater).
+It is multithreaded and similar in memory usage, although it does accept a slightly more restricted set of inputs than `multigather`.

 The `multigather` subcommand runs `sourmash gather` on multiple queries.
 (See